 We opened our door to the hall one weekend, in a rush to get wherever we were going, and were rudely greeted by our tree.
 Now brown and prickly, it stood right in our path in the doorway.

-Someone – and it had to be one of our neighbors -had grabbed it from the street, brought it back inside our building, and parked it at our door.
+Someone – and it had to be one of our neighbors – had grabbed it from the street, brought it back inside our building, and parked it at our door.
 We had thought our midnight tree dumping was anonymous, but somehow, someone knew and was rightfully shaming us.

 Stunned at this passive aggressive protest (versus the typical all-out aggressive Berlin response), we paused.
 Then hauled it to our Hof (courtyard) and proceeded with our day.

-There are only 5 other units in our building so we have a guess about who it was, but neither of us have ever spoken about it.
+There are only five other units in our building so we have a guess about who it was, but neither of us have ever spoken about it.
 But we got the message loud and clear.
 Recycling is serious in Germany and this extends to Christmas trees.

 Don’t be like us.
 Recycle your Christmas tree in Germany properly.
 Here is how: